ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteDeploymentGuide.md

 ### Configuring the SUT manually <a name="configuring-the-sut-manually"></a>

-If the SUT is a non-Microsoft implementation of SharePoint Server, you will not be able to run the setup configuration script.
-The following steps explain what needs to be created or configured on the SUT in order to run the test suites.
+If the SUT is non-Microsoft implementation of SharePoint Server, you will not be able to run the setup configuration script.
+The following steps explain what needs to be created or configured on the SUT to run the test suites.

 1. In Windows Powershell, set the execution policy to **RemoteSigned**, enable remoting, and increase the memory allocated per shell for